 UTS is currently being serviced for drinking water by Sydney Water, therefore, there is existing sufficient capacity to service the development as it has already been allocated prior to the application of a recycled water scheme which will reduce bulk supply requirements.
 It is estimated that the supply of recycled water supply to all of the UTS precinct would reduce its demand for drinking water by 200-300kL/day on average.
-Further details are provided in the Water Infrastructure - Non-Potable Water Section below.
+Further details are provided in the Water Infrastructure - Non-Potable Water Section below and in the RSLV 13 001R application.